steadybit/docs-public/install-and-configure/manage-experiment-templates/README.md

 In addition, we provide an API to automate template syncing with connected hubs, and you can also [host your own private hub](../../integrate-with-steadybit/hubs#host-your-own-hub) to share templates within your organization.

-## Export Templates to Reliability Hub
+### Export Templates to Reliability Hub
-Contributing a template to Steadybit's [Reliability Hub](https://hub.steadybit.com/) works by [forking the GitHub repository reliability-hub-db](https://github.com/steadybit/reliability-hub-db/fork).
-To detail the exact steps:
+We're always looking forward to your contribution to Steadybit's public [Reliability Hub](https://hub.steadybit.com/) Contributing is easy, just follow these steps:
 1. Create a [fork of the repository reliability-hub-db](https://github.com/steadybit/reliability-hub-db/fork) into your GitHub account
 2. Check out the forked repository to your local machine
-3. If you haven't already, add yourself as a maintainer to `maintainers/<unique-identifier-of-your-org>/description.yml` (see, e.g., [Steadybit maintainer](https://github.com/steadybit/reliability-hub-db/blob/main/maintainers/com.steadybit/description.yml)).
+3. If you haven't already, add yourself as a maintainer to `maintainers/<unique-identifier-of-your-org>/description.yml` (see, e.g., [maintainer Steadybit](https://github.com/steadybit/reliability-hub-db/blob/main/maintainers/com.steadybit/description.yml)).
 4. Download your created template from the platform and save it to a new folder in `templates/<short-name-of-the-template>/template.json`.
 Please ensure the template's description includes a short explanation, motivation, and structure overview.
 Also, you have to parameterize all environment-specifics via template placeholders.